Leadership Team

 She co-authored "Pivot with Purpose: The Path to Remarkable Work", is an engaging speaker, and is deeply passionate about coaching.
 Kelly holds an MBA in Sustainable Global Business from Cornell University and a BS in Journalism from the University of Colorado.
 She is a certified coach and received her training from Compassionate Leaders Circle and Erickson Coaching International.

-Dare Rosebery, Founder, President Emeritus, Board Advisor
+Dare Rosebery, Co-Founder, President Emeritus, Board Advisor

 The Wharton School